JuliaReach/LazySets.jl/README.md

 ## :earth_africa: Ecosystem

-`LazySets.jl` is applied in a number of projects in the Julia technical computing stack.
+Several projects in the Julia technical computing stack use this library.

 <details>
 <summary>Click to see the full list of Julia packages that use LazySets.</summary>